 River otters - 1:30 p.m. daily

 Is a visit to Mote Aquarium weather dependent?

 No. You can view all of our exhibits from undercover spaces.
 The main Aquarium and the Marine Mammal Center have both indoor and outdoor exhibits.
-The outdoor spaces in the main Aquarium building are undercover with open siding (which is temperature exposed).
-The Marine Mammal Center is mostly undercover, with the exception of the first floor viewing of Otters & Their Waters and our newest exhibit, The Teeth Beneath.
-These two exhibits are also viewable from the second floor which has an overhang which protects visitors from inclement weather.
+The outdoor spaces in the main Aquarium building are covered, with open siding (which is temperature exposed).
+The Marine Mammal Center is mostly covered, with the exception of the first-floor viewing of Otters & Their Waters and The Teeth Beneath.
+These two exhibits are also viewable from the second floor, which has an overhang that protects visitors from inclement weather.